National Agricultural Literacy Curriculum Matrix

 - Considering all the things we use every day, how many careers do you think there might be in the area of farming or agriculture and natural resources?
 From production, processing (factory), to distribution what entry level and highly skilled jobs are there?

 - Divide the class into groups of three or four and provide each group with a copy of the article Get Your Money Where Your Mouth Is.

 - Ask each group to select one of the images from the “farm” tub from the activity on Day 1.

 - Ask someone from each group to read a paragraph of the article aloud until the entire article has been read.
 Use questioning techniques to ensure the content of each paragraph is being understood by your students.
 This article is designed to entice international students to consider agricultural careers and focuses on science-related careers.
-Explain to the students that these careers (they are underlined) each have a focus (these are explained in the article) and are part of the five agricultural pathways.
+Explain to the students that these careers (they are underlined) each have a focus (these are explained in the article) and are part of the six agricultural pathways.

-- Show students the bread example of the Ag Career Graphic Organizer (image attached, may be copied and pasted into a PowerPoint slide), and explain how each or the noted careers is associated with bread.
+- Show students the bread example of the Ag Career Graphic Organizer (image attached, may be copied and pasted into a PowerPoint slide), and explain how each of the noted careers is associated with bread.

 - Provide each group with a product Ag Career Graphic Organizer activity sheet (attached, this may also be done on a section of whiteboard, or self-adhesive poster paper for sharing), and ask them to use the product they have selected and the article to fill in the organizer.
 Tell the students that they will need to be able to explain why the career they add is part of the organizer (assessment).

 - Ask each group to share with others (entire class or another group) the product they selected and discuss at least three of the careers they added and why.